galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 - How do you identify causative variants?
 objectives:
 - Requesting DAC access and importing data from the EGA.
-- Pre-process VCFs using regular expressions and AWK.
+- Pre-process VCFs using regular expressions.
 - Use annotations and phenotype information to find the causative variant(s).
 time_estimation: 2H
 key_points:
 - Downloading whole datasets with HTSGET is safe and easy with galaxy.
-- AWK and regex are usefull tools for pre-processing VCF files.
+- Regex is a usefull tool for pre-processing VCF files.
 - Variant annotations allows us to strictly filter VCFs to find the causative variant.
 contributors:
+- JasperO98
-- Jasper Ouwerkerk
+- wm75

 ---